Karolzp/API-WARS/README.md

 This is a small web application which shows data about the Star Wars universe.

 ## About project:
-This is the project created during my education in Codecool.
+This is the project created during my education in Codecool.<br/>
 The goal was to:
 * practice front-end skills:
   * JavaScript